Waimea-mhasegawa/200dtd-todo-project/docs/0-requirements.md

 ## Proposed Solution
-A system that allows someone to see manageable tasks for users.
+A system that allows someone to see manageable tasks for users as family.

 - Show a list of tasks that need to be done
 - Allow new groups/tasks to be added
 - Know the due of the task
-- Tasks can be marked as complated
+- Tasks can be marked as completed
 - Tasks can edit

 ---